Ali bin Saleh Al Saleh

 Ali bin Saleh Al Saleh (born 1942) is a politician from Bahrain.
 He has been serving as the chairman and president of Consultative Council of Bahrain from December 2006.

-He was a member of the constituent assembly in 1973, and member of Bahrain National Assembly from 1973 to 1975.
+He was a member of the constituent assembly in 1973, and a member of Bahrain National Assembly from 1973 to 1975.

-He was elected second deputy specaker of the Consultative Council of Bahrain in 1993.
+He was elected second deputy speaker of the Consultative Council of Bahrain in 1993.

-He served as minister of commerce and industry from 1995 to 2004.

-He was appointed minister of municipalities and agriculture from 2005 to 2006.
+He served as minister of commerce and industry from 1995 to 2004, and minister of municipalities and agriculture from 2005 to 2006.